2017 Process & Procedure Discoveries Yielding a Bountiful Harvest

 I don’t know what’s new in the App Store because I stopped looking.
 Digital lunacy led me to a bullet journal, killing app scrounging hunts.
 Several factors solidified that change, including:

 - Apple’s determination to mimic the reliability of Windows Vista;

 - my conclusion: like innovation, quality control left the Apple building with Steve; and,

 - the steady march of developers toward the SaaS model (TextExpander???!
 PuhLeeeease! 😂🤣).

 Once upon a time, I stood in line for the latest iPhone.
 Today, I continue to rock version 6+.
 Yesteryear, I’d race to install the latest OS.
 Today, iOS 10.x continues powering my iPhone and iPad.
-Perhaps by dot-version 5, Apple will kill the ridiculous glitches rolled out in iOS 11 —withOUT substituting grrrr inducers.
+Perhaps by iOS 15, Apple will kill the ridiculous glitches rolled out to date —withOUT substituting grrrr inducers.

 🔟 Planner Peace IS Attainable

-As I discover deficiencies in my bullet journal, I apply curative tweaks.
-None of that alters the reality of genuine planner peace, courtesy of my Jibun Techo (then/ 2017: A5 Slim Jibun Techo Standard; going into 2018: B6 Slim Jibun Techo Biz Mini) and Hobonichi Weeks combo.
-They remain poised to continue fueling my productivity throughout the new year.
+As deficiencies in my bullet journal smack me, I apply curative tweaks.
+None of that alters the reality of genuine planner peace, courtesy of the Japanese planners serving my bullet journal needs.
+They remain poised to continue fueling my productivity for years to come.

 - Don’t misread these words.
 A blatant refusal to interact with organized religion in no way suggests the absence of spirituality.
 For those who feel differently, great.
 I respect your choice.
 Respect mine. ↩